 - We start to realize as we get older that it’s possible to be stationed at the same place as a friend again… but it’s unlikely.

 It’s true: there are many negative impacts on military children when their parents are in the military and they have to move.
-However, the experiences we go through affect who we are.
-So in addition to the bad feelings military kids might not share with their parents, I wanted to share some good things too… from my point of view.
+However, the experiences we go through effect who we are.
+So in addition to the bad feelings, military kids might not share with their parents, I wanted to share some good things too… from my point of view.

 - If my father never joined the military… we wouldn’t have moved to a place that offered band in 5th grade.
 I might have never joined band, and it’s a huge positive part of my life.